Overview

 - Secure transportation to internship sites and classes

-In addition to the standards above, students should be prepared to adhere to professional ethics that include, but are not limited to:
+In addition to the standards above, you should be prepared to adhere to professional ethics that include, but are not limited to:

 - Maintaining confidentiality